ciarantr/elite-fitness/.github/README.md

 ## Target audience

 The target audience for our website includes diverse individuals united by a common interest: health and fitness.
-This wide-ranging group encompasses avid gym-goers looking for the next piece of equipment to elevate their workout routine, health-conscious consumers seeking quality supplements to support their nutritional needs, and even those just beginning their wellness journey who are in search of a transformative lifestyle change.
-Our goal is to make our platform inclusive and appealing to all, regardless of age, physical condition, or fitness expertise level.
-Elite Fitness caters to the inexperienced novice, the dedicated veteran, and every fitness enthusiast in-between, making us a comprehensive resource for anyone invested in bettering their health and well-being.
-The target audience for our website includes diverse individuals united by a common interest: health and fitness.
 This wide-ranging group encompasses avid gym-goers looking for the next piece of equipment to elevate their workout routine,